 Situated in the heart of Manhattan’s hippest hood, Orchard Street Hotel is perched next to some of New York City’s most iconic restaurants, bars and music venues.
 What the 50-room Lower East Side property lacks in amenities, it makes up for in location and price point.

-The funky, budget-friendly Pod hotel group has uptown, midtown, Times Square and Brooklyn locations.
-Featuring flat screen TVs, desks and complimentary Wi-Fi, Pod 51 is a great pick for those who want to spend ample time exploring the city but still want a comfortable place to rest their feet after a long day of hitting the pavement.
+The budget conscious funky hotel group Pod, has both a downtown and uptown location.
+The uptown joint offers visitors a choice of six “pod” types that sleep one to four guests and all rooms feature trendy and colorful décor.
+Though cozy, the rooms are surprisingly well-appointed.
+Featuring flat screen TVs, desks and complimentary Wi-Fi, Pod 51 is a great pick for those that want to spend ample time exploring the city, but still want a comfortable place to rest their feet after a long day of hitting the pavement.